philterd/philter/docs/docs/monitoring_and_logging.md

 Point your Prometheus scraper at this endpoint (for example, `http://your-philter-endpoint:8080/actuator/prometheus`).

+The actuator endpoints are served **without authentication**, so a scraper needs no API key.
+Only `health` and `prometheus` are exposed, and the metrics carry low-cardinality labels only (`filter_type`, `method`, `status`), never a user, context, policy name, or any redacted value.
+They do reveal redaction volume, so restrict `/actuator/**` to your monitoring network at the firewall or ingress if that is sensitive in your deployment.

 ## Captured Metrics

 Philter exposes the following counters, in addition to the standard JVM and HTTP server metrics provided by the runtime: